 - How do judges decide between competing values like those above? - Judges usually follow previous decisions even if they disagree with them.
 Why?
-Why did the courts not do this in the flag salute cases? - The flag salute cases took place against the backdrop of World War II.
+Why did the courts decide not to follow precedent in the flag salute cases? - The flag salute cases took place against the backdrop of World War II.
 How might civil liberties change during wartime? - Several of the opinions in the flag salute cases referenced the war.
 How might the fight against fascism abroad have influenced the different opinions in the case?